RiazCKhan/midterm-schoodle/README.md

 Users can <b>Create, Edit, and Share</b> events with family, friends, and colleagues.
 This makes Schnoodle an excepptionally useful Application for planning group gatherings, like a family reunion, BBQ, or work retreat!
 <br>

-Schnoodle is a multi-page application. <br>
+Schnoodle is a multi-page 100% responsive web application. <br>
 <b>Tech Stack:</b> Javascript, HTML, CSS, JQuery, NodeJS, ExpressJS, Ajax, SQL, and PostgresSQL
 <br>